kemitchell/irs-form-1023/schedule-b.md

 ##### b

 Are you a public school because you are operated wholly or predominantly from government funds or property?
-If “Yes,” explain how you are operated wholly or predominantly from government funds or property.
+If "Yes," explain how you are operated wholly or predominantly from government funds or property.
 Submit a copy of your funding agreement regarding government funding.
 Do not complete the remainder of Schedule B.

 - [ ] Yes